joeypizzas/odin-calculator/planning.md

     - takes three parameters, two numbers and operator.
     - Conditional logic based on the operator to decide which operator function to run.
     - set new variable to the result of the operator function with the number variables as parameter.
-    - set number and operator variables back to 0.
+    - set number and operator variables back to 'empty'.
     - return result of operator function.
 5. Functions that populate the display.
     - Function that removes current number/operator in display.